chinapedia/wikipedia.abstract.en/Page/Heraclius.md

 Islamic view of Heraclius

-Purported letter sent by Muhammad to Heraclius, emperor of Byzantium; reproduction taken from Majid Ali Khan, ''Muhammad The Final Messenger ''Islamic Book Service, New Delhi (1998).
 In Surah 30, the Qur'an refers to the Roman-Sasanian wars as follows:

   30:2 _The Romans have been defeated_ 3 _In the nearest land.
 But they, after their defeat, will overcome._ 4 _Within several years._[66]